-A transgender is a person who is at odds with their assigned sex and gender identity.
+A transgender is a person who is at odds with their The Dating Departments assigned sex and gender identity.
 Transgender does not only refer to men and women whose gender identity is different from their actually assigned sex, it also includes gender queer individuals.
 Gender queer persons do not have identities that are specifically masculine or feminine.
 Such persons may for instance be agender, pagender or bigender.
 This term may also refer to cross dressers.

 Transgenders and Sexual Orientation